joelpt/quickfort/README.md

     Alt+R -> rotcw 2e: rotate B, then repeat AB twice east Alt+R -> rotcw !
 2e: rotate the blueprint, then repeat it twice east

+Quickfort will also interpret the semicolon `;` character as synonymous with the `!` character; this style may be more recognizable to programmers.
+The following commands do the same thing:

+    Alt+R -> rotcw !
+2e
+    Alt+R -> rotcw; 2e

 Advanced transformations: Search and replace
 --------------------------------------------